darklab8/infra-game-servers/README.connect.modded1.7.10.md

 # Main instruction to connect to modded 1.7.10

 We use pollyMC launcher.
-(Optionally u can use any launcher supporting autolib-injector authentification, and ability to run easily forge 1.7.1.0)
+(Optionally u can use any other launcher (like TLauncher), that has ability to run easily forge 1.7.1.0)

-Account registration:
-- Ping me to get login and password (optionally edit your account for skin and capes at http://drasl.dd84ai.com:25585/ )

 Game setup.
 - Java 1.8.0 64 bit to install and to choose ( https://www.java.com/en/download/ this one should be ok.
 Ensure to use 64bit version if your PC 64bit friendly (which it should be) )